PELN/trivia_app/README.md

 10. and so on, for as many rounds there are

-11. when game is finished, the scores of each player are diaplyed - they can either save it to a highscore list or leave the game
+11. when game is finished, the scores of each player are dispalyed - they can either save it to a highscore list or leave the game